manfredschulenburg/sciencedocu/README.md

 *Disadvantages*

 * Based on jquery.
 Therefore, it is for security reasons not supported by Android and iphone.
-* It is not possible to join two characters: in e=mc^2 the "m" and the "c" are too much separated.
+* It is not possible to join two characters: in e=mc^2 the "m" and the "c" are too separated.
 * Cannot be easily integrated in Markdown, i.e. with the LaTex-Syntax $ or $$ instead of the html code
 * Does not support chemistry notation